 9 – Allow for a longer closing.

-If you are flipping a multifamily home, know that they typically take longer to close.
+If you are flipping a multifamily home, know that they could take longer to close.
 Be sure to figure this into your investment timeline.

 10 – Wait for a good deal.

 Of course, this is good advice for any investment deal.
-But multifamilies are commanding high price tags, so if you’re looking to crack the multifamily market, you might have to be patient to find the right opportunity.
-The good news is that with 5 Arch, you’ll have speed and assurance of funding often within one week.
+But multifamily properties are commanding high price tags, so if you’re looking to crack the multifamily market, you might have to be patient to find the right opportunity.
+The good news is that with 5arch, you’ll have speed and assurance of funding combined with industry-low rates.

 There are always inherent risks in real estate, and more so with multifamily properties.
 Still, when the timing and opportunities are right, they can bring big things to your investment portfolio.